Liquid Waste Management Plan

 Have you investigated waste management methods used by other BC municipalities?

-Terry asked almost 3 years ago
+Terry asked over 3 years ago

 Thank you for the question.
 Collaboration with other municipalities of similar size and population has indeed been an important component of the long-term solution.
 Solutions that are appropriate for Lake Country will align with good industry and engineering practice.